npm/policies/organizations-plan.md

-# npm Organization Payment Plan
+# npm Organizations Payment Plan

-This npm Organization Payment Plan (this _Payment Plan_) supplements the terms for npm Open Source offered by npm, Inc. (_npm_) at
+This npm Organizations Payment Plan (this _Payment Plan_) supplements the terms for npm Open Source offered by npm, Inc. (_npm_) at
 <https://www.npmjs.com/policies/open-source-terms> (_npm Open Source
 Terms_), as well as the terms for npm Private Packages (_npm Private